CallumDyer/thundergolfer.github.io/collections/_posts/2021-11-04-from-data-eng-to-sys-admin-put-down-k8s.md

 K8s is the descendent of Borg, which is a descendent of something called *Global Work Queue*, a batch job runner!
 Clearly not much is left of that batch job legacy, though Borg was supposely heavily influenced by GWQ.
 K8s is now predominantly focused on stateless application workloads such as web microservices.
 What we've got in K8s for batch jobs is `CronJob` and `Job`.
 But they're a bit janky and not something you can cleanly offer to engineers.

 If you're skeptical that K8s `CronJobs` would be so hard to operate and provide 'AsAService' to your fellow engineers, Lyft's [How we learned to improve Kubernetes CronJobs at Scale](https://eng.lyft.com/improving-kubernetes-cronjobs-at-scale-part-1-cf1479df98d4) provides detail showing that running Cron tasks on K8s is a whole different ballgame than the `crontab`, and even a Lambda function.
 Also read about [Stripe's experience building their "distributed cron job scheduling system"](https://stripe.com/blog/operating-kubernetes).
-In both cases the company's had highly capable infrastructure teams dedicated to building up a Cron service on K8s.
+In both cases the companies had highly capable infrastructure teams dedicated to building up a Cron service on K8s.
 This is not easy-peasy, though it may sound simple.

 At my company we have more or less given data engineers the `CronJob` capability 'as is' and let them have a go.
 Something always goes wrong, particulary if they think they need to provision a `PersistentVolume` ([scary](https://github.com/kubernetes/kubernetes/blob/master/pkg/controller/volume/persistentvolume/pv_controller.go#L61)).
 Here is a small subset of the sharp edges in the raw `CronJob` resource type, that I came up with in under a minute: